Break the Cycle

-Break the Cycle is the third studio album by American rock band Staind, released through Elektra Entertainment and Flip Records in 2001.
+Break the Cycle is the third studio album by American rock band Staind, released through Flip Records and Elektra Entertainment on May 8, 2001.
 It is Staind's most successful album to date and was the album that broke them into the mainstream.
 It was a huge international success for the band, as it spent three weeks at number-one position in the U.S. album charts and many weeks in the top-10 album charts of the Billboard 200, the UK and New Zealand.
 It sold at least 4 million copies in 2001.
-The album was certified 5× platinum by the RIAA.
+The album was certified 5× platinum by the RIAA for sales of over five million units in the U.S on September 8, 2003.

 Background

 A total of five singles were released from this album—"It's Been Awhile", "Fade", "Outside", "For You" and "Epiphany"—all of which did incredibly well.
-There were videos made for each of these songs (some of which can be found on Staind's MTV Unplugged DVD).
+There were videos made for each of these songs (some of which can be found on Staind's 2002 DVD MTV Unplugged).
 The first four singles had varying degrees of success in the UK, "It's Been Awhile" charting the highest of the four released in both countries.
 The album also includes a track called "Waste", dedicated to a teenage fan who committed suicide.
-Like Staind's previous album, Dysfunction, Break the Cycle has alternative metal/nu metal sounds.
+Like Staind's previous album, Dysfunction (1999), Break the Cycle has alternative metal/nu metal sounds.
 However, the album also shows the band's softer post-grunge sound, an element that the band wished to progress further with more acoustic and soft ballad tracks.
 This included an acoustic rendition of the entire album as a second disc, but this was not finalized.

 There is also a bonus track on the album.
 In the United States, the bonus track is an acoustic version of "It's Been Awhile".
 However, on the Australian and European editions, the bonus track is a live acoustic version of "Outside", performed with Fred Durst in Biloxi, Mississippi, on the Family Values Tour 1999.